muscbridge/dTractSeg/README.md

 Transforming the he brain mask requires ``'nearestneighbour'`` interpolation to retain its binary composition.

+**Note**: Registering the scalar map FA to MNI space may produce values less than zero because of interpolation.
+Use the function ``ts.zeroNegative`` to remove negative values prior to further processing.

 #### Rotate BVEC and copy BVAL:

 The gradient vectors (BVECs) have to be rotated accordingly to represent the transformed